 I asked, “How did you know that?

-Her response – “because of your spirit.”
+Her response was – “because of your spirit.”
 I laughed and responded, “Don’t look now Doc but you (Western Medicine Doctors) are now coming to the other side (spiritual).”
 We both laughed.
-She continued “the moment that you called and recreated this as a something nothing, something shifted in me and my team.
+She continued “The moment that you called and recreated this as a something nothing, something shifted in me and my team.
 We had done hundreds of these surgeries but your words put a different focus on it.
 This one seemed different”

 This is a perfect example of OUR WORDS CREATING OUR WORLD.